ignatpenshin/_Polygons/README.md

-# polygon smoothing and road building
+# polygon smoothing and road building with algebra